jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 ### 47 Amendments to roll
 (1) The electoral officer may, on the application of any person who is or claims to be entitled to be enrolled or any other person or otherwise, make any necessary corrections to any names, addresses, occupations, abbreviations, marks, or other details, appearing in the electoral roll.
 (2) Despite subsection (1), the electoral officer must not amend any information received under section 113 of the Electoral Act 1993 unless the electoral officer is satisfied that the elector is dead, in which case the electoral officer must remove the name of the elector from the electoral roll.
-(3) If the electoral officer receives advice from the Chief Registrar of Electors that a person whose name is included on the electoral roll as a ratepayer elector is eligible to be included on the roll as a residential elector, the electoral officer must amend the roll accordingly.
+(3) If the electoral officer receives advice from the Electoral Commission that a person whose name is included on the electoral roll as a ratepayer elector is eligible to be included on the roll as a residential elector, the electoral officer must amend the roll accordingly.

 ### 48 Objections to roll
 (1) Any person may, not later than the day on which the electoral roll closes, object to the electoral roll on either of the following grounds: